DragonBlame/tpf-dragons-edition/GAMEPLAY.md

 * [Camera's side](https://www.nexusmods.com/skyrimspecialedition/mods/41252) - Change camera's side by using your `Mouse 5` key.
 If you don't mouse with many buttons, feel free to change bindings in _Smoothcam_'s mod configuration menu in _Thirdperson_ tab.
 * [Headtracking](https://www.nexusmods.com/skyrimspecialedition/mods/19189) - Press your `V` key to disable or enable headtracking at any time.
-* [Animated shouts](https://www.nexusmods.com/skyrimspecialedition/mods/50559) - Press your right _Alt_ key to disable or enable animated shouts at any time.
+* [Looting quickly](https://www.nexusmods.com/skyrimspecialedition/mods/21085) - One of the best additions to Fallout 4 (FO4) was the looting menu, which appears right when you move your cursor over lootable item without need to open game's full menu.
+This mod allows us to use this addition, but in Skyrim.
-* **About AddItemMenu item in your inventory** - If you recall, we have added a mod, which makes it possible to test all items other mods have to offer inside their plugins.
+* [AddItemMenu](https://www.nexusmods.com/skyrimspecialedition/mods/17563) - A mod, which makes it possible to test all items other mods have to offer inside their plugins.
 I have added it for people to know that there is an option like that and for your own testing purposes (can't decide, which armour I would like to get more, let me see and then I will reload my earlier save).
 I hope you won’t use it for cheating.
-* **About different kinds of clothing on NPCs each playthrough** - Dope, right?
-This change makes NPCs and towns much more lively.
-* **About binding items** - Now you can bind not just one item to one button, but much more.
-If you want to learn more, click [here](https://www.nexusmods.com/skyrimspecialedition/mods/27184).
+* [Binding items](https://www.nexusmods.com/skyrimspecialedition/mods/27184) - Now you can bind not just one item to one button, but much more.
+Feel free to check the mod to learn how to set it up.
-* **About forgetting your older spells** - Now you can forget spells you don't use anymore by going into the spells menu and pressing _R_ button.
+* [Forgetting your older spells](https://www.nexusmods.com/skyrimspecialedition/mods/51125) - Forget spells you don't use anymore by going into the spells menu and pressing `R` button.
-* **About automatically changing outfits according to different scenarios** - _Diziet' Auto Outfits_ makes you automatically change your outfit according to different conditions, which can be configured inside the mod's MCM.
-For example, I use it to change my default gear to ordinary clothing with speech etc. enchantments for traders, when I am inside big cities.
+* [Automatically changing outfits according to different scenarios](https://www.nexusmods.com/skyrimspecialedition/mods/40801) - For example, I use it to change my default gear to ordinary clothing with speech etc. enchantments for traders, when I am inside big cities.
+Be sure to check its MCM to activate it.
-* **About lockpicking** - Now you don't need to do the annoying lockpicking game anymore.
-Now your actual lockpicking skill is used to pick a lock, which make the skill much more useful too.
-Locks will break according to your skill too.
-For example, if you are a novice at lockpicking and you try to pick a novice lock, you will have only 40% chance to break a lockpick.
-That's the easiest lock you can pick, so that is pretty fair for both balance and roleplay.
-But if you as total rookie will try to pick a master lock, be prepared to lose 15 lockpicks.
-Sounds reasonable for me, maybe you should lose even more.
-And that also works in other way - if you are a master thief (your lockpicking skill is big enough), you will get only 40% chance to break a lockpick on almost any chest.
-* **About reading** - Now you will get experience boost to your leveling speed in a skill, which you have read about.
-* **About different coins** - Now there are much more different coins around Skyrim, which will then be converted to their value in septims, when you pick them up.
-* **About bribing** - Now it depends on our speech skill too.
-Be prepared to actually pay if you aren't talkative enough.
-* **About stealing** - Now you need to be crouched to steal items, which aren't the ones in containers.
-Finally I won't steal something by accident.
+* [Stealing without accidents](https://www.nexusmods.com/skyrimspecialedition/mods/18732) - Now you need to be crouched to steal items, which aren't the ones in containers.
-* **About knocking** - Now you can knock on locked doors by activating them.
-Good for roleplaying and also useful.
-* **About Clairvoyance (_Guiding Wisp_ now)** - Now it is much more useful overall.
+* [Clairvoyance (_Guiding Wisp_ now)](https://www.nexusmods.com/skyrimspecialedition/mods/35464) - Clairvoyance, but much more useful.
 Just try it out (be sure that you have an active quest in your journal).
-* **About being underwater** - Now you cee your oxygen meter while underwater, so you will know how much time you have before comitting to drowning.
-* **About NPC crafting and enchanting services** - Now you can ask different smiths and mages of Skyrim to craft or enchant for you, but, of course, there are drawbacks - their services are pretty costly and take time.
-* **About buying Hjerim without joining the war** - Now it is enough to just take the care of the Butcher.
+* [Hjerim without joining the war](https://www.nexusmods.com/skyrimspecialedition/mods/29508) - It is enough to just take the care of the Butcher.
-* **About Aela** - Now Aela in a way is much more unique than other followers.
-Pick her on a tough adventure to learn how.
-* **About werewolves** - Now there are much more of them than in vanilla Skyrim.
+* [Werewolves](https://www.nexusmods.com/skyrimspecialedition/mods/52397) - Now there are much more of them than in vanilla Skyrim and they look pretty different from each other.
 And be accurate as now there is another way of becoming a werewolf, which you will maybe discover after fighting with them.
-* **About sun and being a vampire** - Now you can be safe from sun the same way as Serana by wearing any kind of head gear on you (circlets don't count).
+* [Sun can't just kill you as a vampire](https://www.nexusmods.com/skyrimspecialedition/mods/42212) - Now you can be safe from sun the same way as Serana by wearing any kind of head gear on you (circlets don't count).
 * **About College of Winterhold** - Now you will actually need magic to beat College of Winterhold.
 You have been warned.
 Conjured minions, enhanced weapons, illusion, of course, destruction magic, shouts.
 Good, old steel isn't as reliable now.
 * **About getting armored pants** - You will be able to get these in exchange for their counterparts (heavy armors) in Skyrim.
 Just use any forge for that.
 * **About cleaning up your mess** - Now if you have accidentally Fus Ro Dah'ed the Jarl's palace, find a broom and activate it in your inventory.